Foxi3/kb-uplexa/content/uplexa_wallet/1-electralight_wallet.md

 - **Wallet Name** - Name of your wallet.
 Try giving specific wallet name (i.e MainWallet, Mining, Exchanges, etc.)
 - **Mnemonic seed** - 25-seed word generated when creating the wallet for the first time.
 This seed word is unique and specific to your wallet only.
     >**_Note:_** Seed word is case-sensitive and must be entered exactly in the arrangement when it first generated.
 Please check to ensure no extra spaces at the end.
 - **Restore from date/block height** - Entered the date when the wallet is created or the block height.
-If unsure, put the block height to "0".
-This will scan the entire blockchain from the genesis block until the current block.
+You can refer to uPlexa blockheight summary here: [uPlexa Blockchain.](/technical_data/#blockchain) If unsure, put the block height to "0".
+This will scan the entire blockchain from the genesis block until the current blockheight.
 - **Password** - Password for your wallet.

 # Wallet Settings